 This course is aimed at equipping students of design to understand, analyse, compare, discuss, interpret, evaluate and create all manner of designs.
 Rooted in critical discourse, lectures provide a theoretical and academic foundation upon which students can develop an understanding of visual culture and phenomena within the context of historical, social and theoretical developments.
 The course begins with an introduction to Modernism and the Marxist and neo-marxist critique of capitalist culture as represented in the visual and man-made environment.
 A main focus is to expand and consolidate the student's knowledge of the dialectic relationship between dominant culture and countercultures, looking at the how and why social design represents resistance to oppression and exploitation and facilitates awareness.
 By providing both a historical and theoretical framework, students develop the critical skills needed to understand the relationship between design activism and Marxist critique of capitalist culture.
 Through this lens, students acquire a deeper understanding of local and international design ideologies, practices and products.
 As such, the course offers opportunities for students to critically engage with and evaluate a range of visual media, strategies and ideologies.
 This course specifically aims to educate the student on the discourse of consumerism and persuasion.
 Term three looks at the philosophy of what happens to us when we engage with any visual text, i.e. hermeneutics.
-By making the student more aware of their own hermeneutic horizon, following Gadamer, John Berger's course on Ways of Seeing and Susan Sontag's ideas on photography and interpretation will be critically engaged with.
+Following Gadamer, John Berger's course on Ways of Seeing, and Susan Sontag's ideas on photography and interpretation, students will develop a more critical awareness of their own hermeneutic horizons.
 Lastly, the course introduces Postmodern design philosophy, as it pertains to the consumer age and other relevant movements.
 The course familiarises students with Postmodern terminology and philosophy, focusing on local and international visual phenomena in preparation for Visual Culture 300.